 Shari Clough, Ph.D.

-Clough is a graduate of the 2017 Peace Literacy Summer workshop and now co-facilitates workshops with Chappell across the US and Canada, online, and increasingly, in virtual reality.
-She has prepared a Peace Literacy lesson plan for a college-level class in philosophy, political science, and citizenship that she co-taught at Oregon State University.
-She has also developed a Peace Literacy lesson plan on aggression that she has taught numerous times to high school and college students.
+Clough is a graduate of the 2017 Peace Literacy Summer workshop and has co-facilitated workshops with Chappell across the US and Canada, online, and increasingly, in virtual reality.
+She teaches a senior seminar at OSU called Science, Politics, and Peace Literacy and she has also developed a Peace Literacy lesson plan on aggression that she has taught numerous times to high school and college students.
 She and Chappell have also compiled an extensive lesson plan targeting three main areas of Peace Literacy for use in 6-12th grade as well as higher education settings.

 help sustain our work